-Complete daily health observations and administer basic medical treatments, procedures and unique diets
+* complete daily health observations and administer basic medical treatments, procedures and unique diets and

-Complete facility support tasks including laundering scrubs, performing general cleaning, sweeping, mopping, stocking supply areas and assisting with cage wash operations
+Duties also include facility support tasks including laundering scrubs, performing general cleaning, sweeping, mopping, stocking supply areas and assisting with cagewash operations.

-The successful candidate must consistently demonstrate positive interpersonal and customer service skills, be available to work weekends and holidays, stand for extended periods of time, lift 50 pounds, push/pull heavy equipment, pass the mandatory criminal and social background checks.
-Vaccinations and/or TB testing may be required.
+The successful candidate must consistently demonstrate positive interpersonal and customer service skills, be available to work weekends and holidays, stand for extended periods of time, lift 50 pounds, push/pull heavy equipment and pass the mandatory criminal and social background checks.
+Child Protection Clearances, vaccinations and TB testing may be required.

 Minimum Experience Level Required: Less than 1 year experience

 Work Schedule: Monday - Friday 7:30 a.m. - 4:00 p.m.
 Some weekends and holidays